 So what you have is a wireless gaming headphone that is a jack of all trades, and this is actually one of the most compelling things about this device.
-For its price, you get strong audio performance, active noise cancellation, programmable lighting, and simulated sound surround.
+For its price, you get strong audio performance, active noise cancellation, programmable lighting, and simulated surround sound.

-In terms of design, the JBL Quantum 800 is not bad to behold, constructed to be sleek and dark, covered in black plastic and matte gunmetal.
+In terms of design, the JBL Quantum 800 is not at all bad, constructed to be sleek and dark, covered in black plastic and matte gunmetal.
 The ear-pads are padded with a significant amount of memory foam protected by faux leather, meaning you get a comfortable and soft fit ear-covering that is perfect for long gaming sessions.
 The active noise cancellation just enhances the feeling of stepping into another zone once you put those ear-pads on.

 Yet another mid-range beauty on our list, the SteelSeries Arctis 7 costs just under $150 but can be described as a complete package and one of the best wireless gaming headsets available on the market today.